Sage-Bionetworks-IT/cfn-cr-same-region-bucket-download/README.md

 # cfn-cr-same-region-bucket-download
 Add restriction on S3 bucket to only allow download from AWS resources in the same region.
-This function will to be periodically re-triggered by Amazon's SNS topic because the IP address ranges change.
+This function will be automatically re-triggered by Amazon's SNS topic because the IP address ranges will periodically change.

 ## Development